 All applications must be accompanied by a Faculty Reference Form.
 A reference form should be submitted for each department in which the student is applying to tutor.
-For example, if a student is applying to tutor in Chemistry and English, the student must have a reference from a faculty member in chemistry and a separate reference form from a faculty in English.
+For example, if a student is applying to tutor in chemistry and English, the student must have a reference from a faculty member in the chemistry department and a separate reference form from a faculty member in English.
 The only exception is for applicants who have been nominated by a faculty member.

-Applicants from other campuses should also submit verification of good standing for the current semester with the application (ex.
-Unofficial transcript).
+Applicants from other campuses should also submit verification of good standing for the current semester with the application (e.g., unofficial transcript).

 Completed applications will be reviewed.
-Applicants selected will be invited to participate in a brief interview.
+Selected applicants will be invited to participate in a brief interview.

 Responsibilities of the Tutor

-Tutors will receive $11.50 per hour (subject to change based upon State of California minimum wage guidelines).
+Tutors will receive $10.50 per hour (subject to change based on California minimum wage guidelines).
 Tutors are not permitted to charge or accept any additional compensation for their tutorials.
 Tutors have an excellent opportunity to gain teaching and leadership skills through this work experience while enhancing their professional profile.

 Math Spot is a program offered by the Scripps Tutoring Program that provides drop-in tutoring for Scripps math classes throughout the semester.
 The service is available for any student enrolled in a Scripps math course.
-Math Spot takes place in the CP&R Library every Sunday, Tuesday, and Thursday from 7:00-9:00pm beginning week 3 of the semester through the last day of instruction.
-Usually, tutoring is available for transcendental Functions (Math 23 “Precalculus”), Calc I, II, and III (Math 30, 31, and 32), Linear Algebra (Math 60), Discrete Math (55), Analysis (101, and 131–135), and Differential Equations (Math 102 or Math 111, depending on who’s teaching it).
+Math Spot takes place in the CP&R Library every Sunday, Tuesday, and Thursday from 7:00 to 9:00 pm, beginning in the third week of the semester and ending the last day of instruction.
+Usually, tutoring is available for Transcendental Functions (Math 23), Calc I, II, and III (Math 30, 31, and 32), Linear Algebra (Math 60), Discrete Math (Math 55), Analysis (Math 101 and 131–135), and Differential Equations (Math 102 or Math 111).